Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Making a Difference with Soap

-Soap, at one end of the spectrum it’s a luxury item, at the other it saves lives.
-Did you know that more than 5 million lives are lost each year – the majority of whom are children – to diseases such as acute respiratory infection and diarrheal disease caused by improper hygiene and lack of soap?
+Soap: At one end of the spectrum it’s a luxury item, at the other end soap saves lives.
+Did you know that more than 5 million lives are lost each year (the majority of whom are children) to diseases such as acute respiratory infection and diarrheal disease caused by improper hygiene and lack of soap?
 Just regular hand-washing with soap can decrease childhood death by as much as 44%

-The Global Soap Project recovers discarded soap from hotels, reprocesses it into new bars & distributes it to vulnerable populations throughout the world.
+The Global Soap Project recovers discarded soap from hotels, reprocesses it into new bars, and distributes it to vulnerable populations throughout the world.
 The organization was started Derreck Kayongo, a Ugandan native who spent much of his childhood as a refugee in Kenya.
 In 2011, Derreck was nominated for the CNN Heroes Award.
-Last December, Hilton Hotels partnered with the Global Soap Project.
+Last December, Hilton Hotels partnered up with the Global Soap Project.

 Many smaller, local soap drives have also been held (and are being held around the country and the world).